Our Team

 Sayyid Sameer Ali

-Sayyid Sameer Ali is currently pursuing a degree in clinical mental health counseling.
+Sayyid Sameer Ali holds a MA in Clinical Mental Health Counseling (CACREP).
 He has served as an religious scholar since 2010 across North America and is passionate about Islamic psychology and mental health wellness in the Muslim community.
 He spent 6 years studying in the hawza, followed by a masters in religious studies (Stanford) and is a board certified chaplain with 10 years of experience providing pastoral care and support in medical and university settings.
 He specializes in providing support for anxiety, depression, career counseling, and spritual and religious wellness.

 -